hamza-hadj-aissa/kitabi_store_API/README.md

 ```
 To run this project, you will need to add the following environment variables to your .env file

 * In order to run email verification, you must provide your email and your password (You don't have to put your own personal password.
-Instead, you should use another password that you can get by following these instructions [Get my app password](https://stackoverflow.com/a/45479968/19293939))
+Instead, you should use another password that you can get by following these instructions [Get my app password](https://stackoverflow.com/a/45479968/19293939){:target="_blank" rel="noopener"}
   *  `EMAIL`
   * `EMAIL_PASSWORD_APP`